brentp/vcfanno/README.md

 are `reduced`.
 Valid operations are:

  + lua:$lua // see section below for more details
+ + self // pull directly from the annotation and handle multi-allelics.
  + mean
  + max
  + sum